prayu12345/no_internet_game/README.md

 # Love Game For Crush
-- Love Game | A Love game to fight with more Crush in HTML5, CSS3 and Javascript
+- Love Game | A Love game to fight with more Crush in HTML5, CSS and Javascript
 <p align="center">
   <img src="/images/standing.png" height="30%" width="30%">
 </p>